 Intending to buy a house in Aston on Trent.
 I have received an online quote from a licenced conveyancer, which states: "There will be no charge for dealing with the Building Society if you are obtaining a mortgage".
 I take this to mean that there will be no additional fee if the solicitor is on the Nottingham conveyancing panel.
 I wanted to make sure it means there will be no additional fees for dealing with the mortgage.

 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
 It is worth you checking that the Aston on Trent property lawyer is on the Nottingham conveyancing panel.

-I'm buying my first flat in Aston on Trent with the aid of help to buy.
-The builders refused to budge the price so I negotiated 6k of additionals instead.
-The property agent advised me not disclose to my lawyer about this side-deal as it would jeopardize my loan with the bank.
-Should I keep quiet?.
+I'm purchasing my first flat in Aston on Trent benefiting from help to buy.
+The developers refused to budge the price so I negotiated £7000 of additionals instead.
+The house builders rep advised me not to tell my solicitor about this deal as it may affect my mortgage with the bank.
+Do I keep my lawyer in the dark?.